Johansson's goal gives Wild another OT win against Kings

 QUICK START

-Dumba put the Wild up 1-0 just 21 seconds into the game when he threw it on net and it deflected off Kings defenceman Kurtis MacDermid and past Quick.
-It is the quickest goal by a defenceman in team history and tied for the eighth-fastest goal in Minnesota history
+Dumba put the Wild up 1-0 just 21 seconds into the game when he threw it on net and it deflected off Kings defenseman Kurtis MacDermid and past Quick.
+It is the quickest goal by a defenseman in team history and tied for the eighth-fastest goal in Minnesota history

 UPON FURTHER REVIEW